faker-js/faker/CONTRIBUTING.md

 > We use eslint-plugin-jsdoc to test for rough style and sorting of doc-tags.

-This is in place so all JSDoc decorators will get sorted automatically, so you don't have to bother with it.
+This is in place so all JSDoc tags will get sorted automatically, so you don't have to bother with it.
 This also means that most rules in this section can get auto fixed by the eslint formatter.

 > JSDocs should always be multiline